Can you spare a few minutes?

 A judge can:

-You can find more information about the full range of orders that a court can make in the section What kinds of financial orders can a court make? in this guide: Apply for a financial order without the help of a lawyer.
+You can find more information about the full range of orders that a court can make in the section What kinds of financial orders can a court make? in this guide: How to apply for a financial order without the help of a lawyer.

 In this section we look at the different ways courts typically share out assets to meet a family’s needs when people get divorced.
 ‘Assets’ are everything you have other than income - things worth money, like houses and other property, furniture, cars, investments, savings, pensions, and jewellery.